-Flu Protocol:
+Virus (Flu/Covid) Protocol:

 - 1. Take temperature, if above 100 do NOT come to class. - 2.
 Go to Urgent care or the doctor. - 3.
-Dr. may or may not prescribe Tamiflu.
+Dr. may or may not prescribe Tamiflu for the flu.
 Tamiflu lessens symptoms in 12-24 hours (it is VERY hard on your stomach so you must keep food in your stomach or it will make you sick).
 There is a chance that you could get the flu again if you take Tamiflu as it may not give you a chance to build an immunity to the flu...but it will make you better alot faster! - 4.
+We will communicate our Covid protocol based on recommendations from the CDC.
+Please follow instructions if you or your room mate tests postivie for Covid. - 5.
 Notify Grant Gaines #214-769-6489 or Lindsay Rother #580-284-1741.
-They will notify Hortencia for meals. - 5.
-Roommate must Rejuvenol your cabana (all door handles, faucets, sink, toilet, etc.) - 6.
-Roommate or other designated person needs to make sure you have meals. - 7.
+They will notify Hortencia for meals. - 6.
+Roommate must Rejuvenol your cabana (all door handles, faucets, sink, toilet, etc.) - 7.
+Roommate or other designated person needs to make sure you have meals. - 8.
 Your roommate should be the only person in and out of your room while you are sick, they should probably spend the night in a neighbor's cabana.
-(We might quarantine to the Kauai staff housing if necessary) - 8.
+(We might quarantine to the Kauai staff housing if necessary) - 9.
 Meals are in disposable containers and the sick person needs to empty the indoor trash to the outside trash.
-Gloves must be used to empty the outside trash. - 9.
+Gloves must be used to empty the outside trash. - 10.
 Some of you may be vomiting, others may not.
 (Tamiflu will make you sick to your stomach if you take it without food).
 If you are vomiting and can't get to the bathroom, use a small trash can.
-You will have to fill it with water and empty it in the toilet yourself. - 10.
+You will have to fill it with water and empty it in the toilet yourself. - 11.
 Call Grant or Lindsay if your symptoms don't get better after 48 hours.
 You won't be feeling GREAT, but shouldn't be as bad or fever as high.
-We would prefer that you call once a day to let us know how you are doing. - 11.
-Thermometers will be put in quarters, you must use the plastic covers when you take your temperature. - 12.
-The flu may last from 4-10 days. - 13.
+We would prefer that you call once a day to let us know how you are doing. - 12.
+Thermometers will be put in quarters, you must use the plastic covers when you take your temperature. - 13.
+The flu may last from 4-10 days. - 14.
 You cannot leave until your temperature is below 100 for 24 hours WITHOUT USING TYLENOL to get it there.